flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

 - RESET PB: When pressed, resets the test circuit.

+!!! attention ""
+    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### ENG FADEC GND PWR pushbutton switches

 - OFF: The electrical network of the aircraft or the FADEC alternator automatically supplies the FADEC.
 - ON: On ground, when pressed the electrical network of the aircraft supplies the FADEC when:
     - The ENG FIRE pb-sw is not pressed,
     - The FADEC alternator does not supply the FADEC.

+!!! attention ""
+    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ---